raynamharris/LTCC-BIO103/answers.md

 Helper T cells are arguably the most important cells in adaptive immunity, as they are required for almost all adaptive immune responses.
 They not only help activate B cells to secrete antibodies and macrophages to destroy ingested microbes, but they also help activate cytotoxic T cells to kill infected target cells.

+<div style="break-after:page"></div>

-Which immune cell is part of acquired immunity?
+Which immune cell is part of adaptive immunity?

 1. Macrophage
 1. Neutrophil